-The best desktop hard drives you can buy in the UK in 2015
+PC Advisor reviews the 10 best external hard drives you can buy in the UK in 2015.

 Priced at around £160 inc VAT, the 1TB version of the Aero (500GB and driveless versions are also available) competes directly opposite the Corsair Voyager Air, and it's more expensive than the Seagate Wireless Plus.
 The Aero is a good product.
 It just happens to be up against stiff competition.